HUMAN Project · CERV-2023-EQUAL · Youth Leader RoadMap

 Foundation

-Youth leadership is the process through which young people develop skills to lead social change — finding your own voice, working in a team, managing projects, and inspiring others to act on issues like hate speech, discrimination, and exclusion.
+Youth leadership is a bilateral process: (1) discovering your own strengths, weaknesses and goals, while improving your individual capacities and self-confidence; and (2) developing skills to guide and inspire others, becoming an example.
+It means finding your voice, working in a team, managing projects, and inspiring others to act on issues like hate speech, discrimination, and exclusion.

 💡 Hey, discover my story! — Explore real stories of young leaders already making a difference at humanactivists.eu